 Minecraft Earth seems like an addictive game that lets your collect mobs, resources, take on challenges, and play with your friends.
 As part of the experience, people will be able to build together and take part in the classic Minecraft challenges.

-It would be interesting to see how an AR powered game like Minecraft Earth will fare against the likes of PUBG and the recently launched Call of Duty Mobile.
+It would be interesting to see how an AR-powered game like Minecraft Earth will fare against the likes of PUBG and the recently launched Call of Duty Mobile.
 The latest game from Microsoft and Majong studies will feature the following elements,

 Minecraft Earth Adventures

 In Minecraft Earth, you will need to head out and find blocks or chests called tappable.
 As you take a stroll, you will find small adventures waiting on the street!
-Players will be able to collect resources, fight mobs, and gain experience points to progress in their career.
+Players will be able to collect resources, fight mobs, and gain experience points to progress in their careers.

 Players will be able to build their own experiences.
 The feature is called Build Plates and lets you build a tabletop-sized environment.
 You can interact with the table-sized environment from the outside, and if you place it on the ground, you will be able to see the creations.